 UBS Needs More Clarity On Wayfair's Profitability For A Bullish Stance

-Although Wayfair Inc (NYSE: W) seems well positioned to gain significant share in the home furnishings markets, lack of clarity into the company’s potential for profitability could hold back the stock, according to UBS.
+Although Wayfair Inc (NYSE: W) seems well positioned to gain significant share in the home furnishings markets, a lack of clarity into the company’s potential for profitability could hold back the stock, according to UBS.

 The Analyst

-UBS analyst Michael Lasser initiated coverage of Wayfair with a Neutral rating and $125 price target.
+Michael Lasser initiated coverage of Wayfair with a Neutral rating and $125 price target.

 The Thesis